ibm-cloud-docs/vmwaresolutions/index.md

 1. Go to https://cloud.ibm.com/infrastructure/vmware-solutions/console.
 2. Log in to the console with your **IBMid**.

-## Step 2: Setting up your environment for your first order
+## Setting up your environment for your first order
 {: #getting-started-step2}
+{: step}

 Decide upon a deployment offering, which is managed as an instance in the console, and then ensure that your environment is ready for your order.
-Follow the instructions in the **Before you begin** section at the top of the ordering page.
+Follow the instructions in the **Before you begin** section on the ordering page.
 The instructions might vary depending on the instance type that you select.

 For information about how to set up your environment for your first order, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).

-## Step 3: Ordering an instance
+## Ordering an instance
 {: #getting-started-step3}
+{: step}

 After you set up your environment properly, begin the ordering process.